electrumpayments/billpay-service-interface/README.md

 </dependency>
 ```

-Alternatively, you can download the jar from [Bintray](https://bintray.com/electrumpayments/java-open-source/billpay-service-interface).
+Alternatively, you can download the jar from [Maven Central](https://mvnrepository.com/artifact/io.electrum/billpay-service-interface).

 ## Other languages